crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that could lead to a ``String index out of range`` error when streaming values of type ``TIMESTAMP WITH TIME ZONE`` using a PostgreSQL client.

 - Fixed an issue that could lead to errors like ``Can't map PGType with oid=26 to Crate type`` using a PostgreSQL client.